petablox/pldi19-artifact/README.md

 The results will be stored in `result/<program>.batch.log`.

 ### Running unsound continuous program reasoning (Columns "SynMask" and "Drake-Unsound" of Table 2)
-The following command will run continous-mode program analysis on two versions of the benchmarks.
+The following command will run continuous-mode program analysis on two versions of the benchmarks.
 ```
 $ ./delta_all.sh unsound
 ```